 - By Rail: Pathankot (88 km) is the nearest railway station.
 Taxis and buses are available from Pathankot.

 - By Road: Dharamshala is well connected and the drive via Chandigarh should take around 6 hours.

 Where to stay: Considered to be among prime religious places in India, Dharamshala offers plenty of stay options.
 From standard hotels to high-end resorts, Dharamshala boasts of comfortable accommodation.
 The Tse Chok Ling Monastery and Namgyal Monastery are recommended.

-Suggested Read: 30 Amazing Places To Visit In Dharamshala In 2022!
+Suggested Read: 30 Amazing Places To Visit In Dharamshala!

 4. Haridwar and Rishikesh – The Mystic Twin Cities

 Haridwar and Rishikesh, two of the holiest religious places in India, have an old world charm that illuminates the soul.
 Crowds surge into these neighboring towns to take a dip in the Ganges and purify themselves.
 In addition to the religious significance, the cities have a rich history and mythology associated with them.

 Key religious attractions: Millions flock every year to these pilgrimage places in India to take a dip in the sacred river Ganges.
 Har ki Pauri Ghat, Mansa Devi Temple, Maya Devi Temple, and Chandi Devi Temple are the popular ones among other Hindu religious places in India.
 Besides, both Haridwar and Rishikesh are centers for learning ancient Hindu arts and culture.